 Draft Vapor Intrusion Guidance

-Ecology has revised the table of vapor intrusion screening levels to reflect updated toxicological information.
-In addition, the sub-slab attenuation factor was reduced from 0.1 to 0.03 which raises sub-slab screening levels by about a factor of 3.
+Vapor Intrusion: Changes to the 2009 Toxicity Values and Screening LevelsThe Washington State Department of Ecology has updated the table of vapor intrusion (VI) screening levels to reflect recent toxicological information.
+In addition, the sub-slab attenuation factor was reduced from 0.1 to 0.03, which raises sub-slab soil gas screening levels by about a factor of 3.
+This new Excel table, replaces Table B-1 in Appendix B of the October 2009 draft Guidance for Evaluating Soil Vapor Intrusion in Washington State.
+The guidance document should still be used, but Table B-1 should not.

 Copyright © Washington State Department of Ecology.
 See http://www.ecy.wa.gov/copyright.htm